 Learning how to play politics, including sometimes in potentially Machiavellian ways, becomes more helpful.

-And what I call “executive skills” matter more than emotional intelligence.
+And what we call “executive skills” matter more than emotional intelligence.

 This, by the way, could be one of the main reasons why women are still struggling to make it to the very top.